How to Start A Block Industry In Nigeria

 You will use mostly daily paid labour.
 But will also need to hire experience workers to operate the moulding machine as well as the sand and cement mixer.
 For these processes, you will need people who have some experience to know the right mix of material to produce the quality of blocks required.

 Depending on your scale, you will need an admin and account staff to help organize things around and liaise externally on corporate matters as well as keep the books.
-A marketing person may be required to manage relationship and develop business.
-These functions can be handled by you the entrepreneur if you have the necessary skills and operating on bootstrap.
+You may need a marketing person to manage relationship and develop business.
+Of course, you can confidently handle this function as the entrepreneur if you have the necessary skills.
+Or if you are operating on bootstrap.

-Very important is the need to have a security guard to man the entire facility.
-This is important because your block making facility is usually open space and you will be needing somebody to ensure that your unsold blocks and unused materials are safe and secured and that your equipment is not vandalized.
+Very important is the services of a security guard to man the entire facility.
+This is important because your block making facility is usually an open space.
+Hence the need for somebody with the responsibility.

-Every business start up needs to be carefully planned to ensure enduring success.
-If you are interested in starting a block industry and require assistance feel free to contact us at kobotalk.
+Every business start up needs to careful planning to ensure enduring success.
+Would you need any help in your planning?
+Feel free to contact us at kobotalk.
 We can help develop a block industry business plan, source and procure good block moulding machine and help out with business registration.